 Custodians who are also credit institutions sometimes provide intra-day credit to clients to facilitate securities settlement where a temporary shortage of cash is holding back the settlement of a purchase of a security.
 ESMA believes that such intra-day lending to facilitate securities settlement, which it calls "daylight lending", is also used to cover daylight risk to custodians arising in delivery-versus-payment (DVP) settlement and also in mismatches between periodic net payments by custodians to and from clients and real-time gross payments by custodians on behalf of clients across securities settlement systems (see ESMA's draft Guidelines of May 2019 (p.14, paras.
 25-26).
 ESMA assumes daylight lending facilities consist of credit secured by liens which custodians take on securities in the settlement accounts of clients.
 On the grounds that (1) the underlying transactions being facilitated will be reported under SFTR, MiFID/MiFIR or EMIR and (2) the volumes of intraday lending extended and the liens taken by custodians are likely to obscure SFT-specific risks and would be extremely burdensome to report, ESMA concluded that, "ESMA is of the opinion that custody relationships and CCP [sic] "daylight lending" facilities do not fall under the definition of SFT" (pp.14-15, para.
 27).
+This was confirmed in ESMA's final Guidelines of January 2020, which expressly excluded any "fails-curing intraday credit/overdraft" from the definition of an SFT (p.9, para 11(e)).
 As intraday repos for the purpose of facilitating settlement are part of daylight settlement facilities, it decided that they should not be reported.